Iceberg Rust

 SVN is required for this step.

-First, checkout Iceberg to local directory:
+First, check out Iceberg to a local directory:

 svn co https://dist.apache.org/repos/dist/dev/iceberg/ /tmp/iceberg-dist-dev

-mkdir /tmp/iceberg-dist-dev/${release_version}
+mkdir "/tmp/iceberg-dist-dev/${rc_dist_dir}/"

 cd /tmp/iceberg-dist-dev/